 Q. What happens with the successful projects after the vote?

 A. The sponsor organisations will be responsible for delivering the projects.
-The NSW Government will enter into funding agreements with the sponsors and the projects will be monitored to make sure they stay on track.
+The NSW Government will enter into funding agreements with the sponsors and the projects will be monitored to make sure they are successfully delivered.

 Q. Is there a time limit for the projects to be delivered?